YOUTH PROGRAMS REGISTRATION AND PAYMENT

 - Although mobile phones do work with the Zoom platform, students cannot use a phone as the main means of connection to the class.
 A phone can be useful as a secondary device, however, to enable students to stay connected to the class while trying out an activity away from their computer, or to provide another view of their work to share with our educators.

 Can both of my children participate in the same online program using the same computer?

 - Yes, this would be possible for any program that is not labeled “Digital Design,” as the computer will be used primarily as a vehicle for group discussions and presentations.
 You will need to register each child individually, as the cap on students is per child, not per device.
-For all Digital Design programs (the ones with computer-based model making), however, each student will need their own computer, as this is their main design tool.
+For all Digital Design programs (the ones with computer-based model making), however, each student will need their own computer, as this will serve as their main design tool.

 Is my internet speed fast enough for these classes?

 - You’ll need reliable internet access to attend our online programs.
 While everyone’s internet speed capabilities are unique to their location, most homes will be well equipped to handle these classes.
 If you would like further specifics, you can check out Zoom’s system requirements here.

 Will students need a special microphone and/or headphones?

 - No, students won’t need anything special, as long as their device has a built-in camera and microphone.
 Although not required, headphones with a built-in microphone are helpful.
 The headphones will allow for your students to hear the class clearly (and likely will be appreciated by others in your household!).

 Where are the links for my child to attend classes?